RMax2015/forGL/Docs/_forGL_Docs_Read_Me_First.txt

 Setup  (there is no install program)
 ====================================

-You just create a directory and copy some files.
+Create a directory and copy some files.

 Windows OS users need to do a few more steps as below.